 An ISRC (International Standard Recording Code) is a unique 12-digit alphanumeric code that’s assigned to a one-of-a-kind sound recording (e.g., an audio file, track on a CD, or music video).
 It acts as a “digital fingerprint,” identifying a sound recording from the many other sound recordings available worldwide.

 ISRCs are used to monitor and verify specific information about a recording, including but not limited to: track recording sales, streams, and radio station plays; the name of the artist(s) and their record label; its UPC (Universal Product Code); and the composition’s author(s).

-Remember that each recording can only have one ISRC code attached it, and this code should never be reused for another recording.
-So for example, if an artist plans on releasing a 15-song album for public consumption, that artist would assign 15 unique ISRC codes (one per each track being released) which would be linked to each specific recording forever.
+Each recording can only have one ISRC attached to it.
+This code should never be reused.
+For example, if an artist plans on releasing a 15-song album for public consumption, it would contain 15 unique ISRCs (one for each track).

-If your songs have not been released on Spotify, you can obtain your ISRC's by contacting your distributor like DistroKid or CD Baby.
-If you’ve never worked with a distributor, they can be purchased through 3rd party services online such as http://www.usisrc.org/.
+We make it easy with a tool that grabs metadata via Spotify’s API.
+Here's a quick explainer on how to use it.
+If your songs have not been released on Spotify, you can obtain your ISRCs by contacting your distributor (DistroKid or CD Baby, for instance).
+If you’ve never worked with a distributor, ISRCs can be purchased through the official International Standard Recording Code site.

 Want to keep up with Songtrust for frequent music and publishing updates?